You Don't Have to Hurt Your Dog to Stop Them From Barking

 Meet Sadie, she loves going for rides in the car but she would constantly bark at other cars and people passing by.
 As you can see in the video, her loud, high-pitched bark could be very distracting!
 With the help of BarkWise, Sadie can still enjoy her travels while her owners enjoy more peace and quiet.

 Need help choosing the right BarkWise collar for your dog?
-Call us at (02) 6766 5886 , message us via live chat, or email us.
+Call us at (02) 6766 5886, message us via , or email us.
 Our friendly, knowledgeable support will get you the correct collar for your situation.

 Why Dogs Bark, and 3 Bark Collar Myths“Before you resign yourself to life with constant barking, there are a few things you can try first.

 DOT Allows Airlines to Prohibit Emotional Support Animals“The main focus has been on how the new rules have affected ESAs, but anyone who’ll be flying with a service animal may have some adjustments to make as well.”

 Training Tips with Positive Pet™Instead of yelling, use Positive Pet to help train those unwanted behaviors away!